Impulse Space

 The company was founded by Tom Mueller, employee No.1 at SpaceX and principal engineer of the Merlin and Draco rocket engines that power the Falcon 9 and Dragon spacecraft.

 Orbital Transfer Vehicles

 Impulse Space designs and manufactures orbital transfer vehicles, to move satellites and payloads throughout space.
+As of 2026, they have been added to the list of National Security Launch Program providers for the United States Space Force.

 Mira

 The size of a dishwasher, a Mira orbital transfer vehicle weighs approximately 300 kg when loaded with propellant.
 It uses Saiph bipropellant thrusters which have a specific impulse (I_{sp}) of 290 s.
 It can impart a delta-v of from 500 m/s with 300 kg payload to 900 m/s with 100 kg payload.

 In November 2023 the first Mira flight was launched as part the SpaceX Transporter-9 mission.
+A second Mira spacecraft was launched as party of the Transporter-12 mission on 15 January 2025.

 Orbit Fab, in a mission funded by the Defense Innovation Unit (DIU), has contracted Impulse on a GEO in-space refueling mission using Mira.

 Helios

 On January 17, 2024, Impulse announced their new high-energy kick stage, Helios.
 It is intended to propel up to 4 tons launched on a Falcon 9 and 5 tons on Relativity's Terran R vehicle from LEO directly into geostationary orbit.
 With a diameter of just under 3.5 meters, Helios is sized to fit within a Falcon 9 fairing.
 A Deneb engine providing 67 kN of thrust will burn up to 14000 kg of liquid oxygen and liquid methane propellant.
 On September 16, 2024, Impulse indicated the first flight of Helios was scheduled for 2026.

 In May 2025, Impulse signed a multi-launch agreement with communications satellite operator, SES to use Helios to lift four-ton SES satellites launched to LEO into geostationary orbit, with the first mission in 2027.